JulioMakita/transporte/README.md

 Transport system with:

+Java 8
 JavaFX
 Spring
 HSQLDB
 JPA

-Before use the system you need to add jfxrt.jar.
+Before run this project you need to add fxcomponents-1.0.jar in you project.

-In Eclipse.
+# Eclipse

-Configure Build Path -> Select JRE and click Add External Jars
+go to Build Path -> Configure Build Path -> Libraries(Tab) then click add external jars. choose the file fxcomponents-1.0.jar in root path.

-the file is in this path if you use linux : usr/lib/jvm/java-8-oracle/jre/lib/ext